GuidesAuth Providers

 supabase.auth.onAuthStateChange(async (event, session) => {

-if (event === 'TOKEN_REFRESHED' && mqttClient) {
+if (event === 'TOKEN_REFRESHED' && session && mqttClient) {

-// Reconnect with new credentials
+// Reconnect with the refreshed Supabase token

-mqttClient = mqtt.connect('wss://connect.cloudsignal.app:18885/', {
+mqttClient = new CloudSignal();

 });